 Servicemen and women can claim their complimentary meal by simply presenting proof of service, such as: U.S. Uniformed Services ID Card, U.S. Uniformed Services Retired ID Card, current Leave and Earnings Statement (LES), Certificate of Release or Discharge from Active Duty (DD214), veteran organization card or by proudly wearing their uniform.

 Breakfast is “the most important meal of the day.”
 Start your day and weekend off right with Classic Breakfast at St. Clair Winery & Bistro!
-Available every Saturday and Sunday from 9 am – 2 pm at our friendly and comfortable bistro locations in Albuquerque and Las Cruces.
+Available every Saturday and Sunday through the end of March 2019, from 9 am – 2 pm at our friendly and comfortable bistro locations in Albuquerque and Las Cruces.

 Choose from many delicious selections including our Chicken & Waffles with red chile syrup, Steak & Eggs with red chile hollandaise, Breakfast Burrito, or the classic Biscuits and Gravy featuring our spicy sausage gravy.